 By the end of this course you should be able to...

-- Use learned skills to restore book covers and damaged pages
+• Use learned skills to restore cloth covered boards and damaged pages.

-- Conserve a paper-bound book in a variety of ways using both Japanese and Western papers.
+• Conserve a cloth-bound book with a variety of materials including bookcloth, Japanese tissue and Western paper.

 What level is the course and do I need any particular skills?